jokteur/ab-parser/README.md

 The specific rules are written in [rules.ab](rules.ab).

-## The problem of the marker delimitation problem
+## The delimitation marker problem
 Let's say that we have the following Markdown example:

 ```Markdown